Amazon unveils Black Friday deals

 Shoppers can track deals on Amazon's app and customers who have Prime memberships, which costs $99 a year, will get early access to "Lightning Deals."

-Here are a few of the deals Amazon will offer between Nov.
+Here are a few of the deals Amazon will offer at various times between Nov.
 18 and Nov.
 25:

 - 32" 720p LED TV for $69.99